maxAubain/browsershot/README.md

 **Additional Features Front End**
 * Feature: Input URLs
   * Add view with form that receives a string of delimited URLs
-* Feature: Show job
+* Feature: Show request
-  * Add view that receives a job query and returns URLs and screenshots
+  * Add view that receives a request query and returns URLs and screenshots

 ## Thoughts, Questions, Ideas, and Research
 Given my current experience and skills, I will be proceeding with Ruby on Rails.
 Various ideas about technologies that are new to me, and development decisions I need to make, are listed below.